ckcoyle/ts-e4m/README.md

 ###jQuery Form Method

-Utilize jQuery form to submit the form via AJAX.
-Includes a basic success function that returns "Thanks, Check Your Inbox!" when properly submitted.
+Utilize jQuery's built in AJAX method to submit the form.
+Includes a basic success function that returns "Thanks, Check Your Inbox!" when on success.

 ````coffeescript
 // ajax submit the form